r3sult/odan.github.io/_posts/2019-09-21-slim4-compiling-assets-with-webpack.md

 /                              the root of your project /composer.json
-/webpack.config.js             the main config file for Webpack /templates/
+/webpack.config.js             the main config file for Webpack /templates/                    the twig templates and page specific assets /templates/home/
+/templates/user/
-/templates/user/user.js        javascript for the user page /templates/user/user.css       css for the user page /templates/user/user.twig      the user page twig template /public/                       the webservers document root /public/index.php              the front controller (application entry point) /public/assets                 the compiled assets (webpack output)
+/public/                       the webservers document root /public/index.php              the front controller (application entry point) /public/assets                 the compiled assets (webpack output)